 There is an important distinction, though, and I am going to make it early.
 There are two ways you can qualify for a 457.

 The first is that you work for the government and are provided a governmental 457.
 The other way you can have access to a 457 is through a non-governmental employer, which grants you access to a non-governmental 457.

 While the governmental and non-governmental 457s have some similarities, there are also some very important differences.
 This post will help you sort it all out and give you a clear answer on whether you should use your 457 plan or not.

 The following are some details that are similar to both a governmental and non-governmental 457 (NG-457) to help you determine if you should invest in your 457.

-Contribution limits for 457 plans are $19,500 for most.
-For some over the age of 50, you may be able to contribute more (possibly as much as $39,000 if within three years of retirement age for your plan).
+For 2023, the contribution limit for 457 plans is $22,500.
+For some over the age of 50, you may be able to contribute more (typically if within three years of the retirement age for your plan).

-You must take payments by April 1st following year of retirement or age 70.5 years old (whichever happens later).
+You must take distributions from your 457 by April 1st following the year of your retirement or by age 70.5 years old (whichever happens later).

 Governmental 457s Versus Non-Governmental 457s (Reference IRS publication)

 While some of the similarities discussed above do exist, governmental and non-governmental (NG) 457s also have some major differences:

 Here are the major differences between governmental and non-governmental 457 plans from illustrated in the graphic above: